Skip to main content

 Apple Sandbox:

-• Use App Store Connect sandbox tester accounts
+• Sync products to App Store Connect (production), then test purchases via TestFlight using sandbox tester accounts

 • Subscriptions auto-renew every few minutes for testing